sambrez/README-Generator/README.md

   [Questions](#Questions)

   ### Description
-  this is the description
+  This is the description

   ### Installation
-  these are the instructions
+  These are the instructions

   ### Usage
-  This is the intended use.
+  This is the intended use

-  ### Contribution Guidelines
+  ### Contributing
-  There are no guidelines.
+  there are no guidelines

   ### Tests
-  There are no tests
+  there are no tests

   ### Licensing
   [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)